luguben/dec-2021/content/authors/admin/_index.md

 highlight_name: true
 ---

 Benjamin is a PhD student at The University of Alabama, Tuscaloosa, in the department of Educational Studies in Psychology, Research Methodology, and Counseling.
 He is majoring in Educational Statistics and Research Methods.
-Over the years,  his research direction has been on the application structural equation modeling for behavior analyses.
+Over the years,  his research direction has been on the application of structural equation modeling for behavior analyses.